Travel Guide: Safety in Juarez and El Paso [2023]

 Is Juarez Safe to Visit in 2023?

 Let me be clear: If you’re asking yourself “Is Juarez, Mexico dangerous?” the answer is pretty simple.
-Yes, Ciudad Juarez is dangerous.
+Yes, Ciudad Juarez is dangerous, and it does remain one of the most dangerous places in Mexico.

 The homicide rate used to be higher than in Damascus, Syria during the Syrian civil war.
 While all of Chihuahua state is known for its criminal activity, drug cartels are particularly interested in Juarez.
-Border towns are some of the most dangerous areas of Mexico, and Juarez is one of the biggest border cities in the whole country.
+Border towns are some of the most dangerous areas of Mexico due to the various criminal organizations and their drug trafficking activities, and Juarez is one of the biggest border cities in the whole country.

 However, it is not a war zone (anymore) and is absolutely visitable – especially if you have experience in places that don’t have the best reputation for safety.
 Now, why is Juarez dangerous?